modxorg/Docs/en/extending-modx/plugins/system-events/onbeforemanagerlogout.md

 Fires before a user is logged out of the manager.
 The logout hasn't occured yet.

-Service: 2 - Manager Access Service Events
+Service: 2 - Manager Access Events
 Group: None

 ## Event Parameters